Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 All three classes take beach towels provided in the suite to offshore excursions for use during the cruise.

-They are delivered to your suite in a lovely Nate Burkus tote bag; the bag is yours to keep after the cruise.
+They are delivered to your suite in a lovely Nate Burkus tote bag, which you keep after the cruise.

 Binoculars

-You don’t need them while you’re at sea, but they could be useful during excursions; just don’t forget to return them to your suite closest (where they're stored) when you’re done!
+You don’t need them while you’re at sea in a place like the Caribbean, but they are useful during sea days on an Alaskan cruise.
+Additionally, they're helpful during select excursions; just don’t forget to return them to your suite closet (where they're stored) when you’re done!

 Daily Canapés